A Message to Our Customers

 Are there any opportunities for me to have a say in the process?

-The Ontario Energy Board is holding several community meetings at various locations that are open for the public to attend to discuss and review our current rate application.
-They include:
+The Ontario Energy Board held several community meetings in June and July at various locations that were open for the public to attend to discuss and review our current rate application.